synacktiv/bip/doc/general/overview.rst

 The types should be seen as a recursive structure: a ``void *`` is a :class:`BTypePtr` containing a :class:`BTypeVoid` structure.
-For a list of the different types implemented in Bip see TODO.
+For a list of the different types implemented in Bip see :ref:`doc-bip-base-type`.

 .. code-block:: python